 Up to 1834

 Wolverhampton's first workhouse was erected in 1700 at the top of Horseley Fields.
+The site was less than an acre and included offices used by the Vestry, a flour mill and an engine house.
+An infirmary wing wasadded by Ann Gough in 1841.
 Its location is shown on the 1750 map below.

 A parliamentary survey in 1777 recorded parish workhouses in operation at Bilston (for up to 60 inmates), Willenhall (25), and Wolverhampton (60).